Skip to main content

 Contributing to the performance of any storage media is the file system that manages the data.
 Palmetto engages two types of file systems, traditional and parallel.
 Both types of file systems take advantage of the underlying storage medium; however, these file systems access data in divergent ways to provide the best possible performance.

 Traditional file systems, such as ext4, xfs, and zfs, perform best when requests originate from the same machine as the location of storage.
-Palmetto compute nodes provide a limited amount of this kind of storage, referred to as local storage, that can only be used by an active PBS job.
+Palmetto compute nodes provide a limited amount of this kind of storage, referred to as local scratch, that can only be used by an active Slurm job.
 Palmetto also uses a software package called NFS, Network File System, which allows compute nodes to access data housed in a traditional file system on a storage server over a network.

 Parallel file systems, such as BeeGFS, Lustre, and OrangeFS, perform best when there are many storage servers and a fast network between the compute nodes and the storage servers.
 These file systems spread data across a set of storage servers, optimizing performance by taking advantage of the processing power of each server and the fast network, while amortizing the time to process a request across the number of storage servers.
 That is, if a data request takes X amount of time using a traditional file system over a network, then the same request will take X/4 amount of time in a 4 storage server parallel file system.
 These file systems do not use NFS to communicate with the storage servers but have a client process on each compute node.